compucorp/uk.co.compucorp.eventsextras/README.md

 The mandatory fields for Event pages for example Default Roles must be selected as a global default setting when the field is selected to hide or one of Payment Processors must be selected as a default global setting when the field is selected to hide payment processor from screen and if the event is a paid event.

-## How do I get EventExtra Extension?
+## How do I get EventsExtras Extension?

-Event Extras Extension is designed to work with CiviCRM 5.8 plus (it may work with previous version of CiviCRM 5.x but it was not tested on CiviCRM version less than CiviCRM 5.8) If you are on an earlier version of CiviCRM, you will need to upgrade your site first or contact info@compucorp.co.uk if you needs assistance to do so.
+Events Extras Extension is designed to work with CiviCRM 5.8 plus (it may work with previous version of CiviCRM 5.x but it was not tested on CiviCRM version less than CiviCRM 5.8) If you are on an earlier version of CiviCRM, you will need to upgrade your site first or contact info@compucorp.co.uk if you needs assistance to do so.

 If your CiviCRM is already on CiviCRM 5.8 plus and this is the first time you use an extension,  please see [Here](http://wiki.civicrm.org/confluence/display/CRMDOC/Extensions "CiviCRM Extensions Installation") for full instructions and information on how to set and configure extensions.